babel-utils/babel-plugin-tester/README.md

 The use case for this originally was for testing codemods and formatting their result with `prettier-eslint`.

+## verbose

+By enabling this option, you can see the input and transformations output of your babel plugin's tests.

 ## Examples

 ### Full Example + Docs